shimizukawa/pycontw2013-sphinx-introduction/index.rst

         end
       end

 .. note:: This directive was provided by sphinx.
-Since docutils-0.9 provides :rst:dir:`code` directive that provides same feature.
+The same feature is provided by docutils-0.9 as :rst:dir:`code` directive.

 .. s6:: styles